jpsca/jinjax/docs/slots.md

 Composability offers a more flexible and idiomatic approach when multiple content slots are needed.
 The idea is to have separated components for each content slot, and then compose them together.
 Let's explore this concept using the same example as above.

 Consider a `Modal` component that requires three distinct sections: a header, a body, and a footer.
-Instead of using named slots, we can create separate components for each section and composing them within a `Modal` component wrapper.
+Instead of using named slots, we can create separate components for each section and compose them within a `Modal` component wrapper.

 ```html+jinja
 <Modal>